ATHLETE WHEREABOUTS

 Being able to test athletes out-of-competition, with no-advance-notice is one of the most powerful means of deterring and detecting doping in sport.
 Any athlete can be tested at any time and any place.

-IPC Registered Testing Pool
+Registered Testing Pool & Testing Pool

-RTP athletes are required to provide whereabouts information to the IPC on a quarterly basis, so that they can be located for out-of-competition testing at any time.
+Testing pool athletes are required to provide whereabouts information to the IPC on a quarterly basis, so that they can be located for out-of-competition testing at any time.
 The information required includes:

-• An overnight address for each day of the quarter
+• An overnight address for each day of the quarter;

-• A 60-minute time slot for each day, when the athlete will be available for testing at a location they specify
+• A 60-minute time slot for each day, when the athlete will be available for testing at a location they specify (FOR REGISTERED TESTING POOL ATHLETES ONLY);

-• Training whereabouts information (including locations and times)
+• Training whereabouts information (including locations and times);

-• Information about any other regular activities (such as work or study)
+• Information about any other regular activities (such as work or study);

-• Travel schedule
+• Travel schedule.

 How to Submit Whereabouts